Support for

 Job interviews

-Volunteering in the community is a valuable attribute, as is the ongoing training and leadership qualities you develop with the NZCF, so your NZCF service should add weight to your job application.
+Volunteering in the community is valuable, as is the ongoing training and leadership qualities you develop with the NZCF, so your service should add merit to your job application.
 Make sure your potential employer understands the benefits you bring to a role due to your unique training as a CFO, and have an honest conversation about when you might need some flexibility and support to have time off work.

 Benefits: